Combining humane sensibility with commonsense, wisdom, knowledge, wit, and sheer intelligence, David Barash’s writing is a tonic for the mind.

 Judith Eve Lipton

-David P. Barash is Professor of Psychology at the University of Washington in Seattle.
+David P. Barash is emeritus professor of psychology at the University of Washington in Seattle.
 He is the author of over thirty books, including Natural Selections: Selfish Altruists, Honest Liars, and Other Realities of Evolution.
-He has also co-authored several books with hiswife Dr. Judith Eve Lipton, including Strange Bedfellows: The Surprising Connection Between Sex, Evolution, and Monogamy and The Myth of Monogamy.
+He has also co-authored several books with his wife Dr. Judith Eve Lipton, including Strange Bedfellows: The Surprising Connection Between Sex, Evolution, and Monogamy and The Myth of Monogamy.

 visit author page »